 Reykjavik, Iceland’s capital, is the gateway to all the epic outdoor adventures that Iceland is known for.
 Relax at the Blue Lagoon, chase waterfalls and geysers on the Golden Circle, and take a road trip around the island to see nature at its finest.
 From seeing the northern lights in the winter to backpacking in the summer, you won’t run out of fun things to do in Iceland anytime of year.

-Even if you don’t plan to stay in Iceland, it’s still a cheap airport to fly into.
+Even if you don’t plan to stay in Iceland, it’s still among the cheapest airports to fly into Europe.
 From there, you’re guaranteed to find cheap airfare to mainland Europe.

 Read next: Most Beautiful Sights across Iceland

 2. Ponta Delgada, Portugal

 Ever heard of Ponta Delgada?
 No?
 Well, buckle up, because this hidden gem is not just a feast for your eyes but also a treat for your wallet.
 I’m seeing flight deals for under $300 roundtrip right now, so definitely take advantage before the seats fill up.

 Nestled in the Azores archipelago, Ponta Delgada is a strategic midpoint between North America and mainland Europe.
 Given its location 900 miles west of Portugal, it’s becoming an increasingly popular gateway for transatlantic flights.
 Interestingly, it’s only around a five-hour direct flight from Boston and New York.
 As such, this makes it one of the cheapest European cities to fly into from the U.S. Here’s why it’s a must-add to your travel bucket list.